File a complaint

 for certain specific infringements, these time limits may be reduced or extended.
 For example, the limitation period for an insult is 3 months, while the limitation period for terrorism is 30 years.

-The limitation period normally begins from the day on which the offense was committed.
+The limitation period normally starts from the day on which the offense was committed.

 The complaint triggers a police investigation.
 The investigation may be followed by a possible judgment of the perpetrator by the court.